mozhdeh-farhadi/k8s_in_python/README.md

 source env/bin/activate
 pip install -r requirements.txt
 ```
-The above commands create a virtual environemnt for the python code and installs the required packages from the requirements.txt.
+The above commands create a virtual environemnt for the python code and installs the required packages from the `requirements.txt`.

 ## Prepare the config file for connecting to the Kubernetes cluster
-Go inside the config directory and open the config.json file.
+Go inside the config directory and open the `config.json` file.

-Replace the path inside the config.json file with the full path to your kubeconfig file.
+Replace the path inside the `config.json` file with the full path to your kubeconfig file.
-Example of the content of the kubeconfig file:
+Example of the content of the `config.json` file:
 ```
 {
     "k8s_config":"/Users/mfarhadi/.kube/config"